iriri/minimal-c/channel/README.md

 support for multiplexing.
 Changes have been made from Go's channel design to improve the multi-producer use case and reduce reliance on `select`.
 Buffered channels (queues with capacity of at least 1) are lock-free in the fast path.
 Currently requires C99.
-I plan on doing a GNU99 version in the future that will provide a bit more safety and support sending function pointers and literals.
+I plan on doing a GNU99 version sometime that will support sending function pointers and literals.

 TODO: Send, receive, and select with timeouts.